-After falling in love with heavy horses in 1990, the Kuipers initially became involved in driving competitions at field days run by the Australian Draught Horse Society across NSW.
+However the story started back in 1990, when after falling in love with heavy horses we initially became involved in driving competitions at field days run by the Australian Draught Horse Society across NSW.
 Ineke was a keen competitor in ground driven and slide obstacle classes with her Australian Draught Horse gelding (Sam) and her Clydesdale mare (Tamara), winning many junior, lady and open competitions from 14 years of age.

 The family were founding members of the NSW Working Heave Horse Association where they worked on the committee, competed at their field days and helped to organise more than 14 field days throughout the mid 90’s.